 Tomlinson’s work for this commission will be a binaural composition featuring the voices and ruminations of ‘the real people of Kent’ – an audible thread of everydayness between current Kentish communities and those from almost 2000 years ago.
 The narrative will take you on a journey of hibernation, loneliness, grief, things coming to an end, the struggle of keeping a house warm and homelessness.

-For Ten Songs for a Lar Stergin has proposed ‘Preparing Dinner’ – a piece focusing on a Lares silently observing everything that happened within a home.
+For this commission Stergin has collaborated with poet Louise Fazackerley, winner of BBC Radio 3 ‘New Voice’ award, European slam finalist and support artist for Dr. John Cooper Clarke.
+Their piece ‘Unwritten’ is focusing on a Lar silently observing everything that happened within a home.
 “If only this Lar could talk.
 What stories would it tell?
-In ‘Preparing Dinner’ this Lar tells the story of a Roman woman and the thoughts she had while preparing dinner for the family.
+Unwritten tells the story of a Roman woman and the thoughts she had while preparing dinner for the family.

-Yeji Yeon is a multi-disciplinary artist of music, dance, visual arts and performing arts.
-Her music is a lullaby for lovers and dreamers.
-She was trained primarily in classical singing, ballet and theatre acting.
+Yeji Yeon is a multi-disciplinary artist of music, dance, visual and performing arts.
+Trained in classical singing, ballet and theatre acting- she is a performer as well as a producer to her creations including musical compositions, theatre, dance films and narrative cinema.
+Yeon’s music is a lullaby for lovers and dreamers, as singing is her prayer and meditation.
 Born in South Korea, she moved to England at a young age and is currently based in Seoul, South Korea.
 Much of her inspiration comes from nature, love and spirituality; she writes, sings, and records her songs often on the road in her travels around the world.